 There’s something profoundly freeing about letting go of things you no longer want or need.

-You might find it hard to do at first, but you’ll be able to breathe better and you’ll feel freer once it’s done.
+Yes, it’s an emotional process.
+That’s why you need #1, #2, and #3.
+You might find it hard to do at first, but you’ll have more space, feel more relaxed, breathe better, and feel and BE freer once it’s done.

 #9 Ask about happiness

-Post first published: April 20, 2010
+Published: April 20, 2010